slatedocs/slate/source/includes/_endpoint-deck.md

  * description
  * is_public

-The other attributes are read-only and will 400 if the request tries to change them.
+For decks that the current user owns, "name", "description", and "is_public" are editable.
+Users with edit permissions on the dataset may edit "name" and "description" of public decks, but they cannot edit "is_public" unless they own the deck.
+Other deck attributes are not editable and will respond with 400 status if the request tries to change them.

 On success, the server will reply with a 204 response.